omundy/dig250-game-art-dev/reference-sheets/Unity-Performance.md

 See the sample project here: https://github.com/omundy/dig250-unity-performance

 > "Profiling should not be an afterthought or something left until the final stages of development.
-Instead, integrate profiling into your development process from the very beginning." —Eugene Martynenko, [10 Tips for Optimizing Performance in Unity Games](https://pinglestudio.com/blog/10-tips-for-optimizing-performance-in-unity-games)
+Instead, integrate profiling into your development process from the very beginning." —Eugene Martynenko[^1]